 Deaths in the U.S. occur due to misdiagnosis.

 Think of an iceberg.
 At the top we have quality departments exhausting time and resources on identifying the causes of rare HACs and HAIs.
 Many have done significant work in reducing these events but, we are missing a much larger portion of findings beneath the water.
 These findings submerged underwater are harder to see as they are the omissions of care - the things we don't do to cause harm.

 below the water

-HBHS and our Collaborators have taken the fearful dive below the water to discover why patient harm is the fourteenth leading cause of the global disease burden.
+HBHS and our Collaborators have taken the fearful dive below the water to discover why harm caused by healthcare is still the third leading cause of death in the United States.
 We have found that it is the omissions of care (e.g. misdiagnosis or failure to communicate with a patient) that contribute to the majority of patient harm.
 It is not the provider but the faulty processes and systems of healthcare delivery that allow care teams to cause harm.

 Why have these errors been overlooked for so long?